Who Is James Franco?

 The actor discussed his educational pursuits in an interview with New York Magazine: "The new critique you're gonna start hearing about James Franco," he said, "is, 'He's spreading himself too thin.'"

-Months before the film's release, North Korea vigorously objected to the film.
+Months before the film's scheduled 2014 release, North Korea vigorously objected to the film.
 One of the country's officials even threatened action against the United States over the movie.
 A group of hackers known as the Guardians of Peace also opposed the film's release.
 They broke into the systems of Sony Pictures Entertainment, the company behind The Interview.
 The group leaked confidential company emails as well as other unreleased Sony films.
 They also threatened movie theater companies that were planning to show The Interview.
 The FBI later linked the cyber assault on Sony to the North Korean government.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!